 Revolut was first on the scene of the early challenger banks, launching in the UK in 2015.
 Founded by Nikolay Storonksy (CEO) and Vlad Yatsenko (CTO), Revolut sought to transform the way people spend and transfer money abroad with its financial app.
 Prior to working on Revolut, Storonksy—the UK’s first fintech billionaire—had a background as a trader at Credit Suisse and Lehman Brothers, whilst Yatsenko built financial software systems for major investment banks like Deutsche Bank.

 In its five years since launching, Revolut has expanded globally, and now offers several additional features, including insurance, trading (including cryptocurrency), budgeting tools and bill splitting, plus junior accounts designed for children.
+It has also begun offering personal loans and credit cards.
 And in 2017, the company launched Revolut Business, with added features such as company cards, expenses, and custom software integrations for business customers.

 So far, Revolut has secured £690m in announced fundraisings through nine rounds.
 And according to its website, it now has more than 12m personal customers and 500k business users around the world.
 In July 2020, the company received its most recent £62.4m equity fundraising, with American private equity firm TSG Consumer Partners—a new investor for them—at a pre-money valuation of nearly £4b.